xiix0/scam/README.md

-You will overcome the attacks of jealous associates.
+You never hesitate to tackle the most difficult problems.